NateGPTs/NateGPTs/README.md

 A **full-stack React app** that allows users to **comment, review**, and **follow** other users.
 Features real-time interactions and modern UI.

+*Disclaimer: The Cineplex repositories were recreated after the original was deleted.
+This is the latest maintained version.*

 ### Kanbas
 - [Frontend (React)](https://github.com/NateGPTs/kanbas-react-app)
 - [Backend (Node.js)](https://github.com/NateGPTs/kanbas-node-server-app)